akka/akka/akka-docs/src/main/paradox/typed/reliable-delivery.md

 Until sent messages have been confirmed the producer side keeps them in memory to be able to resend them.
 If the JVM of the producer side crashes those unconfirmed messages are lost.
-To make sure the messages can be delivered also in that scenario a @apidoc[DurableProducerQueue] can be used.
+To make sure the messages can be delivered also in that scenario a @apidoc[DurableProducerQueue$] can be used.
 Then the unconfirmed messages are stored in a durable way so that they can be redelivered when the producer is started again.
 An implementation of the `DurableProducerQueue` is provided by @apidoc[EventSourcedProducerQueue] in `akka-persistence-typed`.